 How to install Windows 11 in a virtual machine with VMware Workstation 17 Player (Free)

 First, use your web browser to download VMware Workstation Player.
 Then, install it on your computer.
 Make sure it’s version 17 or newer, not older.
 Otherwise, the steps described in this guide won’t work.

 Fire up VMware Workstation Player Free on your computer.
 In its window, click or tap on “Create a New Virtual Machine.”

 VMware Workstation Player Free now asks you to Specify Disk Capacity for the Windows 11 virtual machine.
-Enter 64GB or more, but not less, as this is the minimum free disk space required by Microsoft for Windows 11.
-Then, choose whether you want to “Store virtual disk as a single file” or “Split virtual disk into multiple files,” and press Next.
+Enter 64 GB or more, but not less, as this is the minimum free disk space required by Microsoft for Windows 11.
+Then, choose whether to “Store virtual disk as a single file” or “Split virtual disk into multiple files,” and press Next.